nigelkelly/nigelkelly.github.io/super-simple-signup-and-signin-with-firebase-and-knockout.md

 ```

-The main thing to note is how we make explicit references to each ViemModel in the html.
+The main thing to note is how we make explicit references to each Viem Model in the html.
 For example, on clicking the signup button we explicitly call signupVM.signup instead of just signup.
-We need to specify the ViewModel so we can access its particular functions and properties.
-The important thing is that we can now make a call to the login ViewModel from the signup View. **See how the function loginVM.makeVisible is called when we click the login button in the sign-up view.**
+We need to specify the View Model so we can access its particular functions and properties.
+The important thing is that we can now make a call to the login View Model from the signup View. **See how the function loginVM.makeVisible is called when we click the login button in the sign-up view.**

 Another point to note is that we are making use of a new knockout piece of wiring called visible.